khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 38. Test the length of your mobile web pages.
 Are mobile users more willing to click to a new page or scroll down a page when browsing your site on their devices?
 39. Try different displays and navigation options.
 Blinds, buttons, and blocks are good places to start.

+### Advertising

+A/B testing increases the value of the money you're already spending on marketing programs, such as search engine marketing.
+To ensure you're getting the biggest bang for your buck out of each paid initiative, try these tests:

+40. Test the headlines on your paid campaigns to see which ones get the most clicks.
+41. Try changing up the display URL on your ads.
+This can impact how many visitors click the ad.
+42. The landing page each ad directs to is an excellent place for testing.
+You paid for that visitor to land there, so you want to do everything you can to convert that visitor.

 [back to top](#ab-testing)